Is it Dreadfully fun being a Volunteer?

 They will also play a part during the end of the event when everything needs to be collected and put away and the staging area needs to be tidied.

-The Big Fears are backpack puppets and they require some strength and dexterity because you will be wearing the puppet for over an hour (before and during the parade).
+The Big Fears are backpack puppets and they require some strength and dexterity because you will be wearing the puppet for over an hour (before and during the scenario).
 These puppets are appropriate for adults.

 The Small Fears are rod puppets which means they are fairly light and the rod fits into a pouch you tie around your waist.
 Most of these puppets are great for kids 10 and up.